lucasfrmr/expressJsonDB/README.md

         npm i

-The default port is 9000.
+Default port is 9000.
 Ajust as needed.

 API Endpoints